7mek7/Devops/microservices1/readme.md

 Goal: Create a workflow for building and deploying microservices.
 _______________________________________________________________________________________________________________________________________________________________
-Exercise 6: Automated microservice testing
+Example 2: Automated microservice testing
 Goal: Write unit tests for microservices.